 Transactions always have two parts, a debit and a credit.
 After using a Payment Request to get paid, your application can be notified when the debit from the debtor's account has cleared by subscribing to the Creditor Debit cleared event.

-Note: To help understand the creditor debit event, think creditor initiated debit event.
+Note: To help understand the creditor debit event, think the creditor initiated debit event.
+Please refer to this article for more information.

 Once the creditor debit has cleared, you can be notified when the credit to your account has cleared by subscribing to the Credit Cleared event.